mayureshw/feeds2mail/README.md

     typ : youtube|rss|metarss, as explained above

-    url: In metarss, it is the page of feeds while in rss, it is the RSS feed url.
+    url : In metarss, it is the page of feeds while in rss, it is the RSS feed url.

+    urlgroup : urlgroup is to url what is metarss to rss, just grouping of URLs in one feed so that duplicates from various subfeeds can be eliminated.

 # Running f2m